Royal Cake Recipes

 Queen Elizabeth II, Queen of Canada

-The Official Canadian Portrait of Her Majesty Queen Elizabeth II taken by Chris Jackson in 2019.
-A PDF copy is available for download at the Government of Canada website.
+The last official Canadian Portrait of Her Majesty Queen Elizabeth II taken by Chris Jackson in 2019.
+A PDF digital copy is available for download at the Government of Canada website.

 Who can ever forget the 2022 Platinum Jubilee tea hosted by Her Majesty for her beloved guest, Paddington Bear from Darkest Peru?